 During his first season as director of operations in 2013-14, the program showed signs of taking off when the Hornets not only posted a then school-record 10 conference wins, the team also clinched a Big Sky Tournament berth for the first time since 2006 and won 11 home games.
 One of the season’s highlights included Dylan Garrity’s 75-foot shot at the buzzer to defeat Weber State, and instantly gain national exposure for the program.
 Video of the shot went viral and was named the No. 1 play on ESPN SportsCenter’s Top 10 Plays that evening.

-In addition, Smith spearheaded Sacramento State’s summer camps during the summer of 2014.
+In addition, Smith will spearhead Sacramento State’s summer camps for the third straight year.
 He also worked the camps in 2012 and 2013.

 Smith played four years of high school basketball at Sylvania Southview High School in Ohio, where he was a three-year member of the varsity squad.

 Smith graduated from Sacramento State in the fall of 2014 with a degree in kinesiology.